Hmm … it looks like your browser is out of date.

 - Get supplies, including breast pumps for nursing moms.

 - Connect with community resources such as Women, Infants and Children (WIC) services.

-This plan pays for all medically necessary expenses related to a hospital stay.
-This way you can rest and heal.
+This plan pays for expenses related to a hospital stay, so you can rest and heal.

 - Nursing care.